Friday Preview Book Sales for Member of Friends of The San Pedro Library only. Fridays 2-5 p.m.

-“Nothing stops a bullet like a job.” the motto of Father Gregory Boyle and his crew over at Homeboy Industries where former gang members are getting a second chance at life through their comprehensive, non-profit, rehabilitation program.
+“Nothing stops a bullet like a job.”
+That’s the motto of Father Gregory Boyle and his crew over at Homeboy Industries, where former gang members are getting a second chance at life through Homeboy’s comprehensive, non-profit rehabilitation program.

-The Friends of San Pedro Library gathered at the Grand Annex Theater on January 26 to watch the documentary, G-Dog, by Oscar winning director Freida Lee Mock on Father Boyle’s organization.
+The Friends of San Pedro Library gathered at the Grand Annex Theater on January 26 to watch the documentary, G-Dog, by Oscar-winning director Freida Lee Mock on Father Gregory’s organization.
 The full capacity crowd, which included guests from Beacon House, gathered in the somberly lit theater room for what would be an eye-opening experience for many of them.
-The documentary details Father Boyle’s journey from pastor to champion of the gang members of Los Angeles and the struggles of maintaining such a charitable institution.
+The documentary details Father Gregory’s journey from pastor to champion of ex-gang members of Los Angeles and the struggles they have of maintaining such a charitable institution.

-Yet, as G-Dog points out, Homeboy Industries' provision of free services to gang members means more money is going out than coming in.
-As a result, the organization laid off 300 workers in 2011 even as Father Boyle and his crew continue to show resilience in the face of monetary adversity.
-They work tirelessly to raise money to keep Homeboy Industries from going under.
-G-Dog ends on a positive note, however, with former gang members, called "homies," speaking of their gratitude to Father Boyle and the organization for guiding them down the right path.
+But as the documentary points out, because the organization is so charitable, they are falling behind in money and had to lay off 300 workers in 2011.
+Father Gregory and his crew continue to show resilience in the face of adversity as they try every means necessary to raise money and keep Homeboy Industries from going under.
+The documentary ends on a positive note with accounts of ex-gang members speaking of their gratitude to Father Gregory and his organization for helping them down the right path.

+The film’s conclusion met with loud applause by the viewers in attendance as the host brought up one of the homies from the film, Fabian Debora, to speak to the crowd gathered at the Grand Annex.
+Debora is an artist and former substance abuser who was facing four years in jail at age 17 when he came to Father Gregory for help.
+He has since turned his life around as he says he’s “dropped the spray can and picked up the paint brush.”
 Debora showed slides of his art work to the crowd, talking about his travels, interests and influences, highlighting the origins of his art work.
-Art pieces titled “Madre Frida” depicting the virgin Mary as Frida Calo and “Street Heights” showing multiple street signs from places he knew of in Los Angeles highlighted what he called the theme of his Chicano art and depicted his upbringing as he described.
-After the slideshow Debora took questions from the audience talking about the state of Homeboy Industries and the help they need.
-His overwhelming message was “Building relationships within a community” as the only way to stop rampant crime.
-At the conclusion of the Q&A, Debora was met with a standing ovation and people quickly gathered to talk to him face to face and shake his hand.
+Art pieces titled “Madre Frida,” depicting the Virgin Mary as Frida Kahlo and “Street Signs” showing multiple street signs from places he knew in Los Angeles, highlighted what he called the theme of his Chicano art and depicted his upbringing.
+After the slideshow Debora took questions from the audience, talked about the state of Homeboy Industries and the help that is presently needed.
+His overwhelming message was “Building relationships within a community” is the only way to stop rampant crime.
+At the conclusion of the Q&A, Debora was met with a standing ovation, and people quickly gathered to talk to him face to face and shake his hand.

-All proceeds from the tickets sales were fully donated to Homeboy Industries and donations were also taken at the conclusion of the event.
-Father Gregory Boyle’s organization may not be prospering at the moment but as Debora pointed out, with a little help we can help end the vicious cycle of poverty and crime. -- Wesley Dugle
+All proceeds from ticket sales were fully donated to Homeboy Industries, and donation were also taken at the conclusion of the event.
+Father Gregory’s organization may not be prospering at the moment, but as Debora pointed out, with a little help we can help end the vicious cycle of poverty and crime.--Wesley Dugle

 All branch libraries will be open on Sundays starting January 12, 2014.
 Regular Sunday hours will be from 1 to 5 p.m.
 Thanks voters!
 The restoration of these hours was made possible by voter-approved Measure L which was passed in March of 2011.
 There will be a ribbon cutting ceremony with refreshments and special programs at each of the libraries so come to the San Pedro Library on Sunday, January 12th at 12:30 p.m. and celebrate the reopening of Sundays at the library!